GTDae/asteroids/README.md

 This project serves as a solid foundation for a more personalized version of the game.
 We will be building on this code to add custom features and make it more my own.
 The planned changes include:

-- Add a scoring system
+- ~~Add a scoring system~~

+- Mesure the length of the game in hh:mm:ss format.

 - Implement multiple lives and respawning